-7. Stop statements
+vii) Stop statements.
 Stop is a delimiter which indicates an operational (dynamic) end of the program containing it.
-Operationally, it has no successor statement in that program.
+Operationally, it has no successor statement.

-Form: $\Sigma \sim stop$
+$$\Sigma \sim$$ stop

-8. Return statements
+viii) Return statements.
 Return is a delimiter which indicates an operational end of a procedure.
-It may appear only in a procedure declaration. (cf. procedure declaration.)
+It may appear only in a procedure declaration (cf. procedure declaration).

-Form: $\Sigma \sim return$
+$\Sigma \sim return$

-9. Procedure statements

-A procedure statement serves to initiate (call for) the execution of a procedure, which is a closed and self-contained process with a fixed ordered set of input and output parameters, permanently defined by a procedure declaration. (cf. procedure declaration.)
+ix) Procedure statements.
+A procedure statement serves to initiate (call for) the execution of a procedure, that is, a closed, selfcontained process with a fixed ordered set of input and output parameters, permanently defined by a procedure declaration. (cf. procedure declaration)